 Roy reported that he has may plans for Cool Dads this year.
 Possible events include mini golf at the Wembley Golf Course, a movie night and a bake off.
 There will be a meeting at the end of month for the sub-committee.
 There are currently eight members attending.

-David requested that any Cool Dads events must be put through the P&C for approval before going ahead.
+David advised that any Cool Dads events must be put to the P&C for approval before going ahead.

 Board Update –

-Jason informed the meeting that the school board has been pre-occupied with the principal situation.
+Jason informed the meeting that the School Board has been pre-occupied with the principal situation.
 Once this is resolved, they look forward to doing the job that they are supposed to be doing.

-Jason reported that the school board has held an election.
-The board welcomes two new members, Renae Woodhams and Yasmin Wardrope.
+Jason reported that the School Board has held an election.
+The Board welcomes two new members, Renae Woodhams and Yasmin Wardrope.

 GENERAL BUSINESS